About forage rainfall

 - Claim payments that reflect market prices.

-- Individual crop plans that accommodate unique aspects of each insurable crop.
+- Coverage that accommodates the unique aspects of each insurable crop.

 - Payments that are made within the year the loss occurred (in most cases).

-Production Insurance is part of the suite of programs available under Growing Forward 2.
-In most plans, producers pay 40 per cent of the total premium cost and none of the administrative cost.
-Together, the federal and provincial governments contribute the other 60 per cent.
+Production Insurance is part of the suite of programs available under the Sustainable Canadian Agricultural Partnership.
+For most coverage, producers pay 40% of the total premium cost and none of the administrative costs.
+Together, the federal and provincial governments contribute the other 60%.
 Administrative costs are fully funded by both levels of government.